Optical fibres with memory effects and their quantum communication capacities: Analysis of the Delocalised Interaction Model

-\begin{proof}[Proof of Theorem~\ref{thm_strong_sm}] In this proof, we will adopt the notation introduced in Fig.~\ref{fig:griglia_SM} and in Fig.~\ref{fig:griglia_main}(c) in the main text.
+\begin{proof}[Proof of Theorem~\ref{thm_strong_sm}] { The structure of the proof is as follows: \begin{itemize} \item \textbf{Part 1)} First, we observe that, since the interferometric representation of the channel $\Phi_{\lambda,\mu,\nu}^{(M,n)}$ involves only beam splitters (see Fig.~\ref{fig:griglia_SM}), the output annihilation operators $\{a_{i,M}\}_{i=1,2,\ldots,n}$ can be expressed as a linear combination of the input annihilation operators $\{a_{i}\}_{i=1,2,\ldots,n}$, without any creation operators. \item \textbf{Part 2)} Second, we show that such a property implies that the sequence $\{\Phi_{\lambda,\mu,\nu}^{(M,n)}\}_{M\in\N}$ strongly converges to a quantum channel $\Phi_{\lambda,\mu,\nu}^{(n)}$ that is unitary equivalent to a tensor product of $n$ distinct thermal attenuators. \item \textbf{Part 3)} Finally, in order to explicitly find the transmissivities of such thermal attenuators and the unitaries that achieve such unitary equivalence, we explicitly calculate the coefficients of the linear combination of the input annihilation operators in the expression of the output annihilation operators. \end{itemize} We adopt the notation introduced in Fig.~\ref{fig:griglia_SM} and in Fig.~\ref{fig:griglia_main}(c).
 Specifically, $n\in\N$ represents the number of uses of the optical fibre, while $M\in\N$ represents the number of infinitesimal optical fibres.
 Moreover, for each $i=1,2,\ldots,n$ the annihilation operator associated with the $i$th input signal is denoted as $a_i$, and for each $j=1,2,\ldots,M$ the annihilation operator associated with the $j$th single-mode environment $E_1^{(j)}$ is denoted as $b_1^{(j)}$.
-In addition, as shown in Fig.~\ref{fig:griglia_main}(c) in the main text, for each $i=2,3,\ldots n$ and $j=1,2,\ldots,M$ we denote as $E_{i}^{(j)}$ the single-mode environment associated with the thermal attenuator $\mathcal{E}_{\mu,\nu}$ that represents the thermalisation process acting on the $j$th environment $E_1^{(j)}$ right before the $i$th use of the fibre.
-As shown in Fig.~\ref{fig:griglia_SM}, the annihilation operator of the environment $E_{i}^{(j)}$ is denoted as $b_i^{(j)}$.
+In addition, as shown in Fig.~\ref{fig:griglia_main}(c), for each $i=2,3,\ldots n$ and $j=1,2,\ldots,M$ we denote as $E_{i}^{(j)}$ the single-mode environment associated with the thermal attenuator $\mathcal{E}_{\mu,\nu}$ that represents the thermalisation process acting on the $j$th environment $E_1^{(j)}$ right before the $i$th use of the fibre.
+As shown in Fig.~\ref{fig:griglia_SM}, the annihilation operator of the environment $E_{i}^{(j)}$ is denoted as $b_i^{(j)}$. }